-At The Newman Institute programs and courses aim to explore the unity of the human being in its intellectual, moral, psychological and spiritual dimensions.
+The programs and courses of The Newman Institute in Uppsala, of theology, philosophy and culture, aim to explore the unity of the human being in its intellectual, moral, psychological and spiritual dimensions.

-The purpose of The Newman Institute is to provide the possibility for students to reflect about philosophical and theological questions in an academic framework.
+The purpose of The Newman Institute is to provide the possibility for students to reflect on philosophical and theological questions in an academic framework.
 The teaching aims to train students in critical thinking as a pre-condition for any kind of intellectual work.
-We strive for excellence on all levels.
+The lecturers are also engaged scholars.

 We want the institute to be what Newman was in his country and time: a historically conscious, critical and constructive interlocutor in contemporary debate.
 This is the spirit that permeates all our educational activities.